Michigan State vs. Kansas State Predictions & Picks - NCAA Tournament Sweet 16

 Over (137.5)

-Michigan State has gone 16-14-0 against the spread, while Kansas State's ATS record this season is 22-10-0.
+Michigan State has a 16-14-0 record against the spread so far this season compared to Kansas State, who is 22-10-0 ATS.
 A total of 16 out of the Spartans' games this season have hit the over, and 17 of the Wildcats' games have gone over.
-The teams combine to score 145.7 points per game, 8.2 more points than this matchup's total.
-Michigan State is 6-4 against the spread and 7-3 overall in its last 10 contests, while Kansas State has gone 6-4 against the spread and 6-4 overall.
+The two teams combine to score 145.7 points per game, 8.2 more points than this matchup's total.
+Michigan State is 6-4 against the spread and 7-3 overall in its past 10 games, while Kansas State has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.